yayeetying/dp-wizard/WHAT-WE-LEARNED.md

 ## More validation / type casting on inputs

-If we we imagine we have a field that is a required positive integer, it would be nice to be able to specify that in the input itself, with a default error message handled by the UI, instead of needing to set up a calc on our side.
+If we imagine we have a field that is a required positive integer, it would be nice to be able to specify that in the input itself, with a default error message handled by the UI, instead of needing to set up a calc on our side.

 ## It's easy to forget `return`